Copyright © 2013 Southern Dropout Prevention Alliance.org

 offer students a broad array of additional services, programs, and activities, such as youth development activities, drug and violence prevention programs, counseling programs, art, music, and recreation programs, technology education programs, and character education programs, that are designed to reinforce and complement the regular academic program of participating students;

-and offer families of students served by community learning centers opportunities for literacy and related educational development.
+and offer families of students opportunities for literacy and related educational development.

 The Southern Dropout Prevention Alliance offers small group tutorial sessions that are rigorous and research-